ach-git/hSocket-Exemple/README.md

 ## EDUCATION PURPOSE ONLY

-### Is a exemple of code (not the best for script kiddie), if you want to use it is for education only.
+### It's example of code (not the best for script kiddie), if you want to use it is for education only.

 ## How it works
 ```